 Found 90 - 100 results of 174 programs matching keyword "solar power in antarctica"

+Join us as we talk to scientists from the ANDRILL (ANtarctica DRILLing) project, who are currently on a geological drilling expedition in Antarctica.
+Tom Crawford and Jeff McMahon show us a day in the life of a South Pole scientist, then talk about what the telescope will be searching for: dark matter, galaxy clusters, and evidence of the universe expanding.
+South Pole scientists Tom Crawford and Jeff McMahon take us on a virtual tour of the South Pole Station, then discuss working in the polar environment.
+Exploratorium physicist Paul Doherty chats with Richard Levy, a geologist, and Ross Powell, who’s the co-director of the ANDRILL project.
+They are drilling beneath the Antarctic seafloor, and pulling up sediment cores.
+By looking at the layers of the past, they hope to help us predict our future.
+What do the kids want to know?
+Join Kirk Bell's fifth grade class (from Children's Day School in San Francisco)as they chat with Holly Troy in Antarctica.
+Mr. Troy has spent many seasons at McMurdo station working with scientists.
+Penguin researcher David Ainley joins us via telephone from his tent at Cape Royds, Antarctica.
+Dr. Ainley has been studying Adelie penguins for many seasons from his remote encampment.
 After years of preparation, scientists from the University of Chicago are making the long journey to the South Pole to begin construction on the new 10-meter telescope.
 Join us as we talk to scientists at the pole about their long journey, learn about the pre-building of the telescope in Texas last summer; and find out what challenges they face in constructing a major scientific instrument in freezing conditions.
 Join Exploratorium staff Paul Doherty and Robyn Higdon as they discuss the Transit of Mercury.
 On November 8, 2006, Mercury slowly slid across the face of the sun during a relatively rare event known as a transit.
 The Exploratorium's Live@ crew was at the Kitt Peak National Observatory in Arizona to cover the event.
 This webcast includes a brief history of Kitt Peak and its 21 telescopes.
 On March 29, 2006, a total solar eclipse occurred as the moon moved directly between the earth and the sun.
 The moon's shadow fell on the earth, first darkening the eastern tip of Brazil, and then moved across the Atlantic Ocean to make landfall in Ghana, Africa.
 It continued moving northeast through Nigeria, Niger, Libya, Egypt, across the Mediterranean and into Turkey, where an Exploratorium team was waiting.